SaiMun92/RedReapers/README.md

 # RedReapers [CMS]
 Red Reapers CMS (or Crisis Management System) allows incident reporting and crisis management from a top-level view.
 Still under development for a school project.
+Red Reapers is developed in Singapore's context.

 ### Current Features
 1. Incident reporting (standard CRUD app)